thma/WhyHaskellMatters/README.md

 evaluated before the function body is executed: they use applicative order reduction aka. eager evaluation or call-by-value semantics.

-In Haskell on the other hand it is save to call the function with a non-terminating expression in the second argument.
+In Haskell on the other hand it is safe to call the function with a non-terminating expression in the second argument.
 First we create a non-terminating expression `viciousCircle`.
 Any attempt to evaluate it will result in an endless loop:

 ```haskell